 - improved confidence

-- better long term memory after exposure to beta pattern frequencies, according to a 2019 study
+- better long term memory after exposure to beta pattern frequencies, according to a

 - deeper meditation